 - Costs can be awarded against any party who causes an unnecessary delay during proceedings.

-If you require your contracts reviewed or need to start debt recovery proceedings, or if you have any questions about the Small Claims Court, get in touch with our disputes team on 1300 544 755.
+If you require your contracts reviewed or need to start debt recovery proceedings, or if you have any questions about the Small Claims Court, get in touch with LegalVision’s disputes resolutions lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?